kendallames/kendallames/README.md

 ### Hi there 👋

 My name is Kendall and I am a data science student at Bloomtech.
 I graduated from the University of Oregon with a B.S. in Economics in the spring of 2022.
 During my senior year of college I enjoyed my programming classes which lead me to Bloomtech to further grow my skills.
+I am looking forward to beginning my career in data science!

 - 🔭 I’m currently working on strengthening my skills and understanding of machine learning.
 - 🤔 I’m looking for help with understanding technical questions in order to be able to succeed in interviews.